MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/create-messaging-extension.md

 ## Add your invoke message handlers

-Configuration complete, it's time to start writing code.
 When your users trigger your messaging extension you'll need to handle the initial invoke message, collect some information from the user, then process that information and respond appropriately.
 To do that, you'll first need to decide what kind of commands you want to add to your messaging extension and either [add an action-based commands](~/messaging-extensions/how-to/action-based-commands/define-action-based-command.md) or [add a search-based commands](~/messaging-extensions/how-to/search-based-commands/define-search-based-command.md).

 ## Identify the user